OGR-67/CheatSheet/README.md

 // expected output: "array1:" Array ["three", "two", "one"]
 ```
 ### join()
-The join() method creates and returns a new string by concatenating all of the elements in an array (or an array-like object), separated by commas or a specified separator string.
+The join() METHOD creates and returns a new string by concatenating all of the elements in an array (or an array-like object), separated by commas or a specified separator string.
 If the array has only one item, then that item will be returned without using the separator.
 ```javascript
 console.log(elements.join());
 // expected output: "Fire,Air,Water"